| For information on the book explaining PITS in more detail (Perpetration-Induced Traumatic Stress: The

 PTSD rate among American veterans of the war in Vietnam would be much higher than in previous wars.

-Stress (PITS).
-This is not yet recognized in the official psychiatric manual and has barely been studied.
-In fact, it's at the
+Traumatic Stress (PITS).
+This term is not used in the official psychiatric manual and has barely been studied.
+Some

 World literature shows evidence of the idea of PITS.
 This will be of interest to students of literature and to students of